Menashe Kadishman, Via Lewandowsky, Arnold Dreyblatt, and the Art Vending Machine

 © Jewish Museum Berlin, photo: Jens Ziehe

-Fragile charcoal drawings, entrancing prints, and playful installations – the "art vending machine" at the Jewish Museum Berlin has a wide range of surprising contemporary art hiding in its 30 compartments.
+Colorful oil paintings, high quality photo prints, and small ceramics – the "Art Vending Machine," at the Jewish Museum Berlin since August 2013, has a wide range of surprising contemporary art hiding in its 30 compartments.
 The small-format unicums were created by international Jewish artists living in Berlin.
-All works of art were created exclusively for the art vending machine and are hand signed limited editions.
+All works of art were made exclusively for the art vending machine and are hand signed limited editions.

-Since August 2013, visitors have been able to draw a piece of contemporary art from the machine – a redesigned and rebuilt vending machine from the 1970s – for 4 euros (payable in four one-euro or two two-euro coins).
+Visitors can draw a piece of contemporary art from the machine – a redesigned and rebuilt vending machine from the 1970s – for 6 euros (payable in three two-euro coins).

-In the current round (1 April 2015), nearly all of the participating artists have created two series for the machine – a total of 2,600 works will thus be available on the 1st level of the permanent exhibition in the coming months.
+In the current round (from 1 April 2016), nearly all of the participating artists have created two series for the machine – a total of 3,000 works will thus be available on the 1st level of the permanent exhibition in the coming months.

 The following artists are involved in the project: